GyoseungKu/JetsonNano_Bird_Camera/README.md

 wget https://pjreddie.com/media/files/darknet53.conv.74
 ./darknet detector train data/obj.data cfg/yolov3-tiny.cfg darknet53.conv.74 -gpu 0
 ```
 The graph below appears when the learning begins.
 The graph in the picture is the graph after the learning is completed.
+The graph converging to zero is normal.

 <img src = "/img/chart_yolov3-tiny.png" width="300" height="300">